NicMcPhee/refactor-rustlings-try-from-into/README.md

 }
 ```

+The bodies of these two definitions are in fact character-for-character
+identical, with the only difference being in the pattern matching used
+to extract the arguments `red`, `green`, and `blue`.
-The remarkable similarity  between these two implementations strongly
+The remarkable similarity  between these two implementations _strongly_
 suggests a refactoring opportunity, but we'll come to that after we've
 implemented the third part of the exercise.